Variable manipulation

 Parentheses

-While creating complex expressions, you might want to prioritize some specific parts of them.
-To change an operators' priority, use parentheses.
-Power Automate for desktop handles parentheses the same way as algebra and programming languages.
+When you create complex expressions, you might want to prioritize some specific parts of the expression.
+To change an operator's priority, use parentheses.
+Power Automate desktop app handles parentheses the same way as algebra and programming languages.

 Screenshot of a complex expression with parentheses.